 This post may contain affiliate links.

-The time it takes to dry overwatered soil depends on various factors, such as soil type, environmental conditions, and the extent of overwatering.
+The time it takes for overwatered soil to dry depends on factors such as the type of soil, environmental conditions, how much water is in the soil, and the extent of overwatering.

 From houseplants to outdoor gardens, you can create the right environment for your plants to thrive, avoiding the pitfalls of overwatered, soggy soil.
-Here are 14 ways to dry out overwatered soil.
+Here are 16 ways to dry out overwatered soil and ensure you add enough water each time.

 cooling, freshness and heat concept - close up of fan outdoors